oktavilla/hopp-docs/docs/configuration/index.md

 {% include wip.md %}

-It is possible to define preferences for how Content Items of different [types and variants](../data-models/content-item.md) should display content in various contexts.
+It is possible to define preferences for how Content Items should display content in various contexts.

-Should publishing date be shown in detail, in relative terms or not at all?
-Should the teaser image be shown above, below or to the right?
-Etc.
+{% include fields-table.md definition="configuration-content-item-display-preferences-fields" %}

 ---------